 In 2014, Dr. Schwartz received the Faculty of Dentistry’s Outstanding Alumnus Award.

-Dr. Annie Marleau, Chief of Dentistry
+Dr. Annie Marleau, Director of General Practice Residency Program

 Dr. Annie Marleau is the Chief of the Division of Dentistry, Department of Pediatric Surgery at the Montreal Children's Hospital and an Assistant Professor with the Faculty of Dentistry.
 In her role she oversees all aspects of clinical, research and teaching activities for the Division of Dentistry at the MCH and promotes an environment where children of all ages and social background can receive care and where dental trainees can learn about all aspects of pediatric dentistry.